malpercio/sails-hook-fireline/README.md

 As you can see, you have to install [`bluebird`](http://bluebirdjs.com/docs/getting-started.html) and [`sequelize`](http://docs.sequelizejs.com/) independently and add them as dependencies.
 This allows you to better control you ORM versions, as this hook is  somewhat *version agnostic*.

 Bluebird is needed for transactions to work correctly.
-Please, refrain to the official Sequelize docs linked above for more info about patching Bluebird (done inside this hook).
+Please, refer to the official Sequelize docs linked above for more info about patching Bluebird (done inside this hook).

 This hook supports versions 4 and 5.0-beta currently.